knightsUCF/CarRacing/Log.md

+# Getting Collisions to Register

+Let's do an OnTriggerEnter, or OnCollision, on the player so we can recognize the AI car game object and decide when we lost the game by touching another car.

+# On AI Car Rigidbodies

+We have some strange behaviour going on.
+When we add a rigidbody with "is kinematic" turned off we don't get the car spawning.

+Let's just first get the collision to register.
+Then we can always add the kinematic stuff, and even the apply force when this happens if we have to.

 # Goals for Today

 So we solved the issue of cars not spawning correctly.
 One problem was taking out this.transform, and the other was adding the transform to the z position.